dmaticzka/misc_scripts/README.md

 # misc_scripts
-A random collection of bytes this and that.
+A random collection of bytes to handle this and that.